 How popular is the baby name Stanford in the United States right now?
 How popular was it historically?
 Find out using the graph below!
 Plus, see baby names similar to Stanford and check out all the blog posts that mention the name Stanford.

 In early 1907, Mr. and Mrs. Alexander Babcock of Kalamazoo, Michigan, couldn’t agree on a baby name.
-Their story made the New York Times, amazingly.

 Mrs. Babcock wanted the baby girl to be called Evelyn Nesbit Babcock after chorus girl Evelyn Nesbit.
 Why?
 Because Nesbit’s stepfather’s surname, Holman, also happened to be Mrs. Babcock’s maiden name.